StereoFlo/php-inventory-app/README.md

 # About

-This version of app is a port of the Go app.
+This is a port of the Go app.
 You can find the original version [here](https://github.com/StereoFlo/go-inventory-app).

 # Run the app (WIP)